dillonpan/hacker-news-posts/README.md

 ```
 10.31669535283993

-After finding the average number of comments per post for both types of posts, we can deteremine that that ASK HN receives more comments usually.
-Makes sense since ASK HN posts are specifically requesting reponses/comments from other users.
+After finding the average number of comments per post for both types of posts, we can determine that that ASK HN receives more comments usually.
+Makes sense since ASK HN posts are specifically requesting responses/comments from other users.

 # Finding the Amount of Ask Posts and Comments by Hour Created
 Next, we'll determine if we can maximize the amount of comments an ask post receives by creating it at a certain time.
 First, we'll find the amount of ask posts created during each hour of day, along with the number of comments those posts received.
 Then, we'll calculate the average amount of comments ask posts created at each hour of the day receive.